 How Temporary Life Insurance Works

-Temporary Life Insurance is more commonly referred to as Term insurance.
-This is because the policy is purchased and will only exist for several years.
-The term of a temporary policy is typically purchased in 5-year increments, such as 10-year, 15-year, 20-year, etc. This policy’s monthly or annual price is locked in for the policy life.
-At the end of the term, the policy will either expire, or you may be able to continue the coverage at a new, much higher premium.
+This type of life insurance is more commonly referred to as Term insurance.
+This is because the policy is purchased and will only exist for a certain number of years.
+The term of a temporary policy is normally purchased in 5-year increments, such as 10-year, 15-year, 20-year, etc. The monthly or annual price of this policy is locked-in for the policy life.
+At the end of the term, the policy will either expire or you may be able to continue the coverage at a new, much higher premium.

 How Permanent Life Insurance Works